MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

 - **Shared disk**.
 Consider whether you need a shared disk.
 For more information about options, see [Share an Azure managed disk](/azure/virtual-machines/disks-shared).

-- **Size the node for disks and throughput**.
+- **Size of node for disks and throughput**.
 Consider the size of your Kubernetes node.
 It must be large enough to support both the number of disks and the aggregate throughput requirements.
 For information about sizes and characteristics, see [Sizes for virtual machines in Azure](/azure/virtual-machines/sizes).

-- **Size the disk for performance**.
+- **Disk size and required performance**.
 Consider whether your managed disk is sized appropriately for your workload's performance requirements.
 Performance increases as the disk size increases for Standard *HDD*, Standard SSD, and Premium SSD v1.
 For more information about managed disks, see [Azure managed disk types](/azure/virtual-machines/disks-types).

 #### Ephemeral disks solutions